Mastering the Art of Tall Ship Sailing:

 Yes, really, right from the start and because we only take a maximum of 8 guests you will get plenty of time at the helm.

-There’s no shortage of opportunity to steer and learning to steer a compass course or the best course for a particular wind direction is an important core skill you can master.
+There’s no shortage of opportunity to steer and learning to steer a compass course or the best course for a particular wind direction is an important core skill you will have time to master.

 In your first few days onboard you’ll be learning the basics.
-By the end of a week you may have a pretty good idea of how to put up the sails and may even feel confident to have a crack at the fishermans topsail.
-Love it or loath it, one of these can add a knot to Trinovantes speed.
+By the end of a week you should have a pretty good idea of how to put up the gaff and fore sails and may even feel confident to have a crack at the fishermans topsail.
+Love it or loath it, one of these can add a knot to Trinovante’s speed.

 This video was made some time back sailing in the North of Norway.